AaravBhatt1/Chess-Engine/README.md

 - In order to win or lose, you need to capture the opponent's king with one of your pieces
 - All pawns auto-promote to a queen
 - The game currently doesn't detect draws

+There are currently no bugs that I know of.

+If you find a bug, please report it as an issue so I can add it to this section and possibly fix it.
+If you want to fix a bug, feel free to request a merge.